melisasan/ColorMeterProject/README.md

 # PROJECT OF COLORMETER

-## Digital Integrated Circuits and Microcontrollers Project
+## Digital Integrated Circuits and Microcontrollers Project with Arduino

+Detecting color with Arduino.

 ## Bibliography